 Elizabeth Huey's paintings explore human connection and healing.
 Born from a substratum of expressive paint, the architectural and figural elements in her work hail from a multiplicity of styles and eras.
 Huey draws imagery from her own photographs as well as an ever expanding collection of found snapshots.
 Historical research is employed to delve into the complexities of her subjects.
 Driven to depict the inner motivations of the heroic, Huey’s paintings are portraits of the miraculous.
 The spatial arrangements and scale shifts support a hypnagogic sense of seeing things from the inside out.
 One gets the sense that myriad forces are at work in the minds of each protagonist.
-Ultimately, Huey’s paintings are about remembrance and reconstruction: a totemic reminder of our human capacity to overcome trauma and draw invention from catastrophe.
+Ultimately, Huey’s paintings are about remembrance and reconstruction: a totemic reminder of our human capacity to overcome trauma and draw invention and intimacy from catastrophe.

 Her work has been featured in Anthem, Artforum, Boston Globe, The New York Times, Slate, Vice, Village Voice, Washington Post, among others.